javaHelena/cursor-hello-world-1/README.md

 ## Understanding the Code

 - `Application.java`: This is the main class that starts the Spring Boot application.
-- `HelloController.java`: This class is a Spring MVC controller that handles HTTP GET requests to the `/hello` endpoint and returns a "Hello World" message.
+- `HelloController.java`: This class is a Spring MVC controller that handles HTTP GET requests.
+It has two endpoints:
+  - `/hello` which returns a "Hello World" message.
+  - `/hello/{name}` which takes a name as a parameter and returns a personalized "Hello {name}" message.
 - `application.properties`: This file contains configuration for the application, such as the server port and logging levels.

 For more details, refer to the comments in the code.